csaf-poc/csaf_distribution/docs/client-certificate-setup.md

 ### Configure nginx
-Assuming the relevant server block is in `/etc/nginx/sites-enabled/default` and the CA used to verify the client certificates is under `/etc/ssl/`, adjust it like shown in the following example:
+Assuming the relevant server block is in `/etc/nginx/sites-enabled/default` and the CA used to verify the client certificates is under `/etc/ssl/`, adjust the content of the `server{}` block like shown in the following example:
 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=../docs/scripts/TLSClientConfigsForITest.sh&lines=23-39) -->
 <!-- The below code snippet is automatically added from ../docs/scripts/TLSClientConfigsForITest.sh -->
 ```sh